Chondroitin: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

-In vitro evidence suggests that exogenous chondroitin sulfate regulates the adhesion, motility, and migration of fibrosarcoma cells (a malignant tumor originating in fibrous connective tissues).
-There is also evidence that chondroitin could be useful in cancer monitoring.
-Indeed, the concentration of chondroitin sulfate is increased in the prostate tissue of men with prostate cancer.
-There is evidence that measures of endogenous chondroitin sulfate in the peritumoral stromal tissue of the prostate may be a useful biomarker in the progression of prostate cancer disease.
+In vitro evidence suggests that exogenous chondroitin sulfate regulates the adhesion, motility, and migration of fibrosarcoma cells (a malignant tumor that originates in fibrous connective tissues).
+There is also evidence that chondroitin may be useful in cancer surveillance.
+Indeed, the concentration of chondroitin sulfate is increased in the prostatic tissue of men with prostate cancer.
+There is evidence that measurements of endogenous chondroitin sulfate in the peritumoral stromal tissue of the prostate may be a useful biomarker for disease progression in prostate cancer.

 Antiviral